-Francisco de Sousa da Câmara is a senior partner who has headed the tax teams in Lisbon and Madeira for more than two decades.
-He specialises in complex tax litigation involving domestic and international tax issues, and focuses on handling files in all type of courts.
-He is also an arbitrator recognised by Centre for Administrative Arbitration (CAA), where tax arbitration is conducted.
+Francisco de Sousa da

+Câmara is a senior partner at

+Morais Leitão who has headed

+the tax teams in Lisbon and

+Madeira for more than two

+decades.
+He specialises in

+complex tax litigation involving domestic and international tax issues, and focuses on handling files before all types of courts.
+He is also a CAA-recognised arbitrator.
 Francisco advises high net worth individuals and family office businesses and structures.
 He has been involved in drafting tax legislation, including the General Tax Law, the Tax Procedure and Process Code, and a project for a wealth tax reform.
-Francisco regularly contributes to several tax-focused publications, both in Portugal and internationally, being a correspondent for European Taxation and International Tax Notes.
+Francisco regularly contributes to a range of tax-focused publications, both in Portugal and internationally.

-Bruno Santiago is a partner who is a specialist in tax law, with a focus on domestic and international taxation, both in consulting and in dispute resolution.
+Bruno Santiago is a partner at Morais Leitão who specialises in tax law, with a focus on domestic and international taxation, both in consulting and in dispute resolution.
 He co-ordinates dedicated teams advising clients on cross-border transactions and transfer pricing, taking advantage of his knowledge of Angolan and Mozambican taxation.
 Bruno is also very active in the area of tax disputes and arbitration, covering income taxes, value-added tax, property taxes as well as stamp duty on financial operations; and in administrative, judicial and penalties proceedings.
-Bruno represents corporate clients from various sectors, including financial services, oil and gas, energy, real estate and construction, media and advertising, and pharmaceuticals, as well as private clients.
+Bruno represents clients from sectors including financial services, oil and gas, energy, real estate and construction, media and advertising, and pharmaceuticals, as well as private clients.

-Inês Salema is a senior associate who practises in the area of domestic and international taxation, both in dispute resolution and in consulting.
-She has a strong focus on tax litigation (administrative and judicial procedures), across a wide range of issues, but with an emphasis on local, regulatory and port charges.
-Inês works in the field of tax consultation on various matters, including the taxation of individuals, particularly within an employment context (taxation of fringe benefits, stock options plans and compensation for termination of employment contracts).
+Contributed by: Francisco de Sousa da Câmara, Bruno Santiago and Inês Salema, Morais Leitão.
+Galvão Teles.
+Soares da Silva & Associados focus on tax litigation (administrative and judicial procedures), across a wide range of issues, but with an emphasis on local, regulatory and port charges.
+Inês works in the field of tax consultation on various matters, including the taxation of individuals in an employment context (taxation of fringe benefits, stock options and compensation for termination of employment contracts).
 She has also been actively working on the taxation of fortuitous gains, from both an individual and a business perspective.